Royal Logistic Corps soldiers killed in Afghanistan named

 He was also said to be a promising candidate for the Royal Logistic Corps Rugby Team.

-Private Silibaravi leaves behind his parents and brother and sister, who live in Fiji.'A delight'
+Private Silibaravi leaves behind his parents and brother and sister, who live in Fiji.

 Paying tribute, Col Bell said: "Pte Silibaravi was a professional and committed individual.
 Strong and fit, he had an excellent work ethic, throwing himself wholeheartedly at every challenge.